German bombardment of Monrovia: Discussion of the threat

-The appearance of the German submarine
+Appearance of the German submarine

 Sources characterize the course of events differently.
 One version states that the German submarine arrived off the coast of Monrovia on the night of 9–10 April, unexpectedly for the Liberian government.
 In the morning, the German commander Hermann Gerke sent a boat to the capital with an ultimatum:

 "I have no desire to cause further harm to the Liberian people, being convinced that you have been drawn into a war against your will and against your true interests.
 I therefore return to you the prisoners I took from your ship, the President Howard.
 At the same time I wish to draw your attention to the fact that the capital of Liberia is at present helpless under the German guns.
 Like many other allies of England and France, you are not receiving support from them at the moment of the most critical danger.
 If the wireless and cable stations of Monrovia do not immediately cease their work, I shall regret that I am forced to open fire on them.
 If you wish to avoid this, you will have to send me a vessel under a flag of truce and declare that you are willing to stop them yourself."

 The President of Liberia, Daniel Edward Howard, easily recognized the submarine's guns, and decided to call an emergency meeting of his cabinet to consider the ultimatum with his vice president and some legislators before responding.
 The Liberian government was playing for time, and it was early in the morning, and perhaps the government needed time to call a formal meeting.
 They were unanimous in their decision: "...we must be loyal to our allies, regardless of the consequences to us".
 The President sent a message to Gerke, repeating much of what Gerke had said, and concluded: "I wish to assure you that I have taken the necessary steps to stop all wireless and cable station operations in this city."
 However, Gerke understood the answer to mean that the Liberians would not comply with his demand, but would not object if U-154 destroyed the station.
 He sent another letter to the President:

 " (1) The French flag must be removed from its place shown to your commissioners.
 (2) All houses belonging to wireless and cable stations must be set on fire, the apparatus of each station must be destroyed."

 Both demands were to be fulfilled "within one hour after your commissioners reach the shore".
 The demands were impossible to fulfill.
 The people were panic-stricken, but determined not to give in to threats.